 - Best Hotels in Kanab: If you want to stay close to the Visitor Center.

 In Page, 1 hour drive – Google Maps:

 - La Quinta Inn & Suites: One of the best hotels there.
 It’s quite new, clean, neat and well maintained.
 The staff is also very friendly, from reception to kitchen.

 - Hampton Inn & Suites: Excellent hotel!
 Slightly higher rates than the La Quinta but brand new and with a room layout like a small apartment.
 Comfortable bed and very clean.
 Great free breakfast choices!

 - Hotel List – Page: More choices.
 Use the comfortable search: Enter your preferred dates and then check the list of hotels.
 Make sure to change the search criteria to your liking at the top bar.
 We usually select ‘Review Score & Price’

 Our unique Ultimate Guide to ‘The Wave’.
 Covering everything from winning the lottery, weather to insider tips:

-- Permit: You are not allowed to hike 'The Wave' without a permit.
+- Permit: You are not allowed to hike ‘The Wave’ in Arizona without a permit.
 Rangers patrol the area.
 They carry a list of names with permit numbers.
-If you're caught without a permit, you'll have to pay a fine up to 1200 USD.
+If you’re caught without a permit, you’ll have to pay a fine between 1,000 and 10,000 USD.

-- Where: A permit can be obtained online or by walk-in: 10 persons are awarded permits via an online lottery, the other 10 via a walk-in lottery at the Visitor Center in Kanab, Utah.
+- Where: A permit can be obtained online (called advanced lottery) or via daily (via app): 48 persons are awarded permits via an online lottery, the other 16 via a daily lottery using the app within the geofence area.
 The permit fee is $7.
-More info on the lottery below and here: BLM Lottery The Wave.
-Didn't win online?
-Try the walk-in lottery!
+More info on the lottery can be found below and here: BLM Lottery The Wave.
+Didn’t win online?
+Try the daily lottery!

 6 Things to Know